 Originally, beadwork was done using seeds and grasses.
 Since the 1800’s, when Europeans introduced glass beads, the artform has been extended to include more intricate designs.
 Often, inspiration stems from colour and patterns from decorated houses.
 One necklace can take up to two days to make.

-© Copyright Hamlin Fistula Ethiopia (Australia) 2017.
+© Copyright Hamlin Fistula Ethiopia (Australia) T/A Catherine Hamlin Fistula Foundation 2018.
 All rights reserved.
 Privacy